-Family bonding helps children learn essential social skills.
+Bonding with family helps children learn essential social skills.
 It teaches them how to behave in social settings by watching their parents.
 It also allows parents to communicate with each other better and set examples for their children.

-3. Helps create meaningful Relationships
+3. Helps create meaningful relationships

 Family bonding time could help children form meaningful relationships with people outside the family—be it their teachers, peers, or elders.
 How you approach or interact with each other in the family would reflect how your children interact with people outside the immediate family circle.